 We normally carry our sense of identity around with us and are thus well aware of how we are relating to other people.
 There are ways, however of losing ourselves, including:

-Deindividuation into a group results in a loss of individual identity and a gaining of the social identity of the group.
+Deindividuation as person moves into a group results in a loss of individual identity and a gaining of the social identity of the group.
 When two groups argue (and crowd problems are often between groups), it is like two people arguing.
 The three most important factors for deindividuation in a group of people are:

 When you are in a group, you may feel a shared responsibility and so less individual responsibility for your actions.
 In this way a morally questionable act may seem less personally wrong.
 You may also feel a strong need to conform to social norms.

 A paradox of deindividuation is that when you let go of your self, returning to you self can be an exhilarating experience.
 This is one of the rewards of engrossing hobbies and meditation.

 Significant external stimulation helps deindividuation as it distracts you from internal chatter and rumination.
 This is one reason that pop and rock music (and orchestral music, for that matter) is often played loudly along with dramatic visual lighting effects.

 Diener et al gave trick-or-treaters the opportunity steal candy.
 When they were in groups and when they were sure of their anonymity, the stealing went up threefold.